Big Learning with Bayesian Methods: Tools, Software and Systems

 \textbf{Distributed Cluster}: For distributed clusters, a low-level framework should allow users to do: 1) {\it Communication}: sending and receiving data from/to another machine or a group of machines; 2) {\it Synchronization}: synchronize the processes; 3) {\it Fault handling}: decide what to do if a process/machine breaks down.
 For example, MPI provides a set of primitives including {\it send}, {\it receive}, {\it broadcast} and {\it reduce} for communication.
 MPI also provides synchronization operations, such as {\it barrier}.
 MPI handles fault by simply terminating all processes.
 MPI works on various network infrastructures, such as ethernet or Infiniband.
 Besides MPI, there are other frameworks that support communication, synchronization and fault handling, such as 1) message queues, where processes can put and get messages from globally shared message queues; 2) remote procedural calls (RPCs), where a process can invoke a procedure in another process, passing its own data to that remote procedure, and finally get execution results.
 MrBayes~\cite{Huelsenbeck:2003,Altekar:2004} provides a MPI-based parallel algorithm for Metropolis-coupled MCMC for Bayesian phylogenetic inference.

 Programming with system primitive libraries are most flexible and lightweight.
-However for sophisticated applications, which may require asynchronous execution, need to modify the global parameters while running, or need many parallel execution blocks, it would be painful and error prone to write the parallel code using the low-level system primitives. {Below, we review some high-level distributed computing frameworks, which automatically execute the user declared tasks on desired architectures.} We refer the readers to the book \cite{Bekkerman:2011} for more details on GPUs, MapReduce, and some other large-scale machine learning examples (e.g., using parallel online learning).
+However for sophisticated applications, which may require asynchronous execution, need to modify the global parameters while running, or need many parallel execution blocks, it would be painful and error prone to write the parallel code using the low-level system primitives. {Below, we review some high-level distributed computing frameworks, which automatically execute the user declared tasks on desired architectures.} We refer the readers to \cite{Bekkerman:2011} for more details on GPUs, MapReduce, and some other examples (e.g., parallel online learning).